nanorkyo/monit-esxcli-ssacli/README.md

 ## Tested and Supported VMware ESXi.
 - VMware ESXi 6.0, 6.0U1, 6.0U2, 6.0U3, 6.5, 6.5U1 with [Custom HPE ESXi Image](https://www.hpe.com/info/esxidownload)
 - If you use ESXi 5.5 and/or bellow, you should modify the script, like following:
-  - 'sed -e "s/ssacli/hpssacli/g" monit-esxcli-ssacli > monit-esxcli-hpssacli`
+  - `sed -e "s/ssacli/hpssacli/g" monit-esxcli-ssacli > monit-esxcli-hpssacli`

 ## Tested environments
 I confirmed follwoing environments.